 One of the area’s main attractions is the Mystic Aquarium, widely considered to be the best Aquarium in New England.
 Tickets cost $21 to $30 and are good for several days, great for young children with short attention spans.
 The aquarium is very easily navigable by wheelchair.
-Mystic Aquarium is especially known for its sea lions and there is sea lion show three times per day that is very corny but a big hit with kids.
+Mystic Aquarium is especially known for its sea lions and there is a sea lion show three times per day that is very corny but a big hit with kids.

-A drive or stroll along “Captain’s Row” lends unique perspective into the life of a ship captain in the days when Mystic was a bustling seaport.
+A drive or stroll along “Captain’s Row” lends a unique perspective into the life of a ship captain in the days when Mystic was a bustling seaport.
 You can even experience the thrill of setting sail aboard an Argia Cruises harbor tour.
 The tour lasts about two and a half hours as the sailboat travels down Mystic River, into the Long Island Sound and back.
 Included is some commentary on the colorful local history and gorgeous panoramas of the Connecticut coastline.
-The crew was more than accommodating helping me aboard and clearly had experience handling wheelchairs.
+The crew was more than accommodating in helping me aboard and clearly had experience handling wheelchairs.

 The S+P Oyster Company was by far our favorite restaurant we tried.
 Situated in the heart of Old Mystic, it offers a stunning vista of the harbor and Captain’s Row.
 Often restaurants with such pleasant views offer overpriced menus that leave you wanting more.
-While this restaurant was by no means a cheap date, the food and drink was deserving of its cost.
+While this restaurant was by no means a cheap date, the food and drink were deserving of their cost.
 We started with a grilled apple and goat cheese salad and white wine sangria with mango and apricot.
 The sangria was crisp, refreshing, and definitely worth the $30 for a pitcher.
-For my main course, I had a seafood mac and cheese filled with huge, luscious chunks of lobster, swordfish and salmon bathed in a delicate poblano cheese sauce.
+For my main course, I had seafood mac and cheese filled with huge, luscious chunks of lobster, swordfish, and salmon bathed in a delicate poblano cheese sauce.
 The meal was outstanding and I’m already fantasizing about going back next summer and ordering that mac-and-cheese again.
 S&P has a wheelchair ramp leading into the restaurant.

 One evening we ventured to the neighboring hamlet of Stonington to eat dinner at a quirky little Mexican café called Milagro.
 Located in an old house, only the outdoor patio was wheelchair accessible.
 After sunset, it got pretty dark and tacos are a little messy to eat by candlelight.
 However, the food was authentic and delicious.
-I ordered tuna and avocado ceviche, carne asada tacos and a margarita on the rocks, all prepared to perfection.
+I ordered tuna and avocado ceviche, carne asada tacos, and a margarita on the rocks, all prepared to perfection.
 Reservations are highly recommended, as the wait for a table was nearly an hour.
-Staff was friendly and accommodating, though somewhat frazzled and overworked.
+The staff was friendly and accommodating, though somewhat frazzled and overworked.
 However, the Mexican food at Milagro’s was worth the hassle.

-In another neighboring old port town called Noank we happened upon a legendary lobster shack named Abbot’s.
+In another neighboring old port town called Noank, we happened upon a legendary lobster shack named Abbot’s.
 This picnic-style seafood joint was packed and for good reason.
 Like most customers in line, we opted to try the Connecticut-style lobster roll, consisting of huge chunks of lobster drenched in butter and piled onto a griddled hamburger bun with a side of coleslaw and potato chips.
 Every bite was buttery, salty and heavenly.
 Eating a lobster roll at Abbot’s is a must while on vacation in Mystic.
 Additionally, wandering through the quaint old town centers of Noank and Stonington are worth the five-minute drive from Mystic, especially if you are in the market for antiques or local crafts.